-There were so many different aspects to the whole experience, some were a constant thread throughout the journey, others specific to a particular circumstance.
+There were many different aspects to the whole experience, some were a constant thread throughout the journey, others specific to a particular circumstance.

-The first 6 weeks were planned for reasons of convenience, cost and efficiency.
+The first six weeks were planned for reasons of convenience, cost, visas, and efficiency.
 During those 6 weeks it was reassuring to know that everything was booked in advance, and this made the initial leg less daunting knowing that someone else would make sure that we turned up in time to catch the right train, and that our train tickets were in fact already booked rather than having to make those arrangements ourselves.

-However, by the time we arrived at the last place in Russia we were craving the freedom to shake off an itinerary and lose the guide; we were actively relishing the challenge of winging it ourselves, feeling by that time that we were losing out on part of the whole experience being shackled to a strict timetable.
+However, by the time we arrived at the last place in Russia we were craving the freedom to shake off an itinerary and lose the guides; we were actively relishing the challenge of winging it ourselves, feeling by that time that we were losing out on part of the whole experience being shackled to a timetable.